Internet-Draft Multipath QUIC November 2024

 This extension defines a new transport parameter, used to negotiate the use of the multipath extension during the connection handshake, as specified in [QUIC-TRANSPORT].
 The new transport parameter is defined as follows:

-If any of the endpoints does not advertise the initial_max_paths transport parameter, then the endpoints MUST NOT use any frame or mechanism defined in this document.
+If either of the endpoints does not advertise the initial_max_path_id transport parameter, then the endpoints MUST NOT use any frame or mechanism defined in this document.

-When advertising the initial_max_paths transport parameter, the endpoint MUST use non-zero source and destination connection IDs.
-If an initial_max_paths transport parameter is received and the carrying packet contains a zero length connection ID, the receiver MUST treat this as a connection error of type MP_PROTOCOL_VIOLATION and close the connection.
+When advertising the initial_max_path_id transport parameter, the endpoint MUST use non-zero length Source and Destination Connection IDs.
+If an initial_max_path_id transport parameter is received and the carrying packet contains a zero-length connection ID, the receiver MUST treat this as a connection error of type PROTOCOL_VIOLATION and close the connection.

-The initial_max_paths parameter MUST NOT be remembered (Section 7.4.1 of [QUIC-TRANSPORT]).
+The initial_max_path_id parameter MUST NOT be remembered for use in a subsequent connection (Section 7.4.1 of [QUIC-TRANSPORT]).
 New paths can only be used after handshake completion.

 This extension does not change the definition of any transport parameter defined in Section 18.2. of [QUIC-TRANSPORT].

-The transport parameter "active_connection_id_limit" [QUIC-TRANSPORT] limits the number of usable Connection IDs per path when the initial_max_paths parameter is negotiated successfully.
-Endpoints might prefer to retain spare Connection IDs so that they can respond to unintentional migration events (Section 9.5 of [QUIC-TRANSPORT]).
+The active_connection_id_limit transport parameter [QUIC-TRANSPORT] limits the maximum number of active connection IDs per path when the initial_max_path_id parameter is negotiated successfully.
+As defined in Section 5.1.1 of [QUIC-TRANSPORT] connection IDs that are issued and not retired are considered active.
+Endpoints might prefer to retain spare connection IDs so that they can respond to unintentional migration events (Section 9.5 of [QUIC-TRANSPORT]).

-Cipher suites with nonce shorter than 12 bytes cannot be used together with the multipath extension.
-If such cipher suite is selected and the use of the multipath extension is negotiated, endpoints MUST abort the handshake with a TRANSPORT_PARAMETER error.
+Cipher suites with a nonce shorter than 12 bytes cannot be used together with the multipath extension.
+If such a cipher suite is selected and the use of the multipath extension is negotiated, endpoints MUST abort the handshake with a an error of type TRANSPORT_PARAMETER_ERROR.

-This proposal adds three multipath control frames for path management:
+This proposal adds five multipath control frames for path management:

 All new frames are sent in 1-RTT packets [QUIC-TRANSPORT].